jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 In essence, the sum of the two adjacent shifts must be greater than the shift itself.
 It works out for all of the assignment cases for three adjacent shifts that this is equivalent to the conditional described above.
 Whether or not this type of translation of conditional and disjunction into a sum and inequality can scale up to say, 90 minute shifts and so on is an interesting point of further exploration.
 For now, this manages the job just fine, if only by sheer chance.

-As of yet, the 4 hour maximum constraint seemed to be unnecessary so it is not included.
-For completeness, this will added in the future.
+As of yet, the 4 hour maximum constraint has been unnecessary so it is not included.
+For completeness, this will be added in the future.

 ### Result
 After running the solver, we can collect the assignments to each timeslot and see how much overlap there is: